IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/authorize.rst

 .. code-block:: bash

-   --required-signer-hash $(cat example-certificates/children/child-4/child-4.keyhash) \
+   --required-signer-hash $(orchestrator-cli extract-pub-key-hash example-certificates/child-4.cert) \
-   --required-signer-hash $(cat example-certificates/children/child-5/child-5.keyhash) \
+   --required-signer-hash $(orchestrator-cli extract-pub-key-hash example-certificates/child-5.cert) \

 The need for these arguments reveals a bit of an incompatibility (or at least a point of awkwardness) between the requirements of the scripts and the